pimterry/chai-fetch/README.md

 If the object being tested is a fetch response, or a promise for a fetch response, this asserts that the full text of the body is equal to the text given.

+You can also pass a regular expression: `.responseText(/match a substring/)`.

-This does _not_ test the status code (just like fetch itself doesn't), but will fail if a passed response promise is rejected (e.g. if you have a network error).
+This does _not_ test the status code (just like fetch itself doesn't), but both normal and negated tests will fail if a passed response promise is rejected entirely (e.g. if you have a network error).

 ### More to come (file an issue!)